 ONL Area Name Biophysical Values Sensory Values Associative Values park encompasses 60,000 hectares of rugged m Large parts of this landscape are managed by the Department of Conservation, which includes the Hakatere Conservation Park.
 This park encompasses 60,000 hectares of rugged mountain country, tussocklands and sparkling clear rivers and lakes between the Rakaia and Rangitata rivers.
-It can be expected that there will be little development pressure within this and other conservation areas. scale than the Mackenzie and Waimakariri Bas grazing forms an integral part of this landscap The Heron, Clearwater, Ashburton Lakes landscape is very different from the high country basins in other districts, as it is smaller in scale than the Mackenzie and Waimakariri Basins.
+It can be expected that there will be little development pressure within this and other conservation areas. scale than the Mackenzie and Waimakariri Ba grazing forms an integral part of this landscap The Heron, Clearwater, Ashburton Lakes landscape is very different from the high country basins in other districts, as it is smaller in scale than the Mackenzie and Waimakariri Basins.
 It does not contain any large scale infrastructure or settlements and extensive grazing forms an integral part of this landscape.
 The landscape clearly reflects geological processes and the lakes and associated wetlands are significant from an ecological perspective.
-Agricultural intensification has modified some of the low lying parts of the basin, with the gradual conversion of tussock grasslands to improved pasture and the introduction of exotic conifers for shelterbelts and woodlots. are experienced in isolation and most visitors openness is that a serious adverse intrusion in c The open nature of the basin means that each part of it contributes to the quality of the experience of the whole basin.
+Agricultural intensification has modified some of the low lying parts of the basin, with the gradual conversion of tussock grasslands to improved pasture and the introduction of exotic conifers for shelterbelts and woodlots. are experienced in isolation and most visitors openness is that a serious adverse intrusion in o The open nature of the basin means that each part of it contributes to the quality of the experience of the whole basin.
 Few areas are experienced in isolation and most visitors build up an image of the basin as they move through it.
-The consequence of the openness is that a serious adverse intrusion in one area may in reality affect the experience of the entire basin, which makes the ONI vulnerable to change.
+The consequence of the openness is that a serious adverse intrusion in one area may in reality affect the experience of the entire basin, which makes the ONL vulnerable to change.
 Nonetheless, there are key areas (outlined above) that are particularly sensitive to change.
-Key viewpoints are important and may be lost through planting of forests and extensive woodlots that do not relate to the natural landform create unnatural patterns and can have visual impa associated buildings are expected in this landscape.
-The patterns of the modified parts of the basi and Castleridge Stations and around Hakatere Station) contrast with the more extensively used s part of the existing environment.
-However, unsympathetically situated and designed structures the natural appearance, sense of remoteness and aesthetic quality of the basin. impact.
+Key viewpoints are important and may be lost to that do not relate to the natural landform cre associated buildings are expected in this landsca and Castleridge Stations and around Hakatere s part of the existing environment.
+However, un the natural appearance, sense of remoteness a ate unnatural patterns and can have visua ape.
+The patterns of the modified parts of th Station) contrast with the more extensively sympathetically situated and designed strue l impact.
 In general farming activities and e basin floor (e.g. between Mt Arrowsmith used slopes.
 These farming activities form Major River Valley The braided rivers are of international importance and certainly amongst the best examples of this river type in New Zealand.
 The wide braided river beds and mountainous catchments of the Rakaia and Rangitata Rivers are of exceptional beauty.
 The ever-changing nature of these rivers and their impressive scale The Rangitata River is acknowledged in the Ngai Tahu Claims Settlement Act (1998).
 The area was part of a seasonal